 Like many other Safran companies, Safran Landing Systems is investing heavily in electric technologies for new-generation aircraft.
 For example, it supplies the electric brakes on Boeing's latest, the 787 Dreamliner.

-Safran Landing Systems counts some 7,000 employees in Europe, North America and Asia.
+Safran Landing Systems counts more than 7,000 employees in Europe, North America and Asia.
 In 2013, the company invested 14% of its total sales in R&D to develop systems that are lighter, quieter, more robust and more economical.